petrmichal0/pizza/README.md

 * React Router
 * @reduxjs/toolkit
-* react-redux
-* tailwindcss
-* react-router-dom
-* eslint
-* prettier
-* postcss
-* autoprefixer

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the LICENSE file for details.